arifszn/simple-crud/README.md

     <a href="https://arifszn.github.io/"><img src="https://img.shields.io/badge/maintainer-arifszn-informational" alt="Maintainer arifszn"/></a>
 </p>

 A crud based single page application made with react and ant design.
-Covers some useful features of react and can be used as a starter project.
+Covers some useful features of react.
 The backend is backed by Laravel and can be found <a href="https://github.com/arifszn/simple-crud-backend">here</a>.

 ## Table of Contents